dnetinfo3/fake-sms/README.md

 # Note:
      Use this script only for Educational Purpose.

+ # This Tool Tested On:
+     1. Parrot OS
+     2. Kali Linux
+     3. android ( Termux )

 # Credit:
      If You Like This Tool then Kindly Give us a star.
 Thanks.....